Famous Birthdays·May 26·Matt Stone

 Biography

-Matt Stone met Trey Parker in a film class at the University of Colorado, and American culture hasn't been the same since.
-With Stone as the grounded producer and business-minded counterpart to Parker's chaotic creative energy, they forged a partnership that thrives on offending everyone equally.
-Their creation, South Park, began as a crude cut-out cartoon and exploded into a relentless, weekly satire machine that has skewered politics, religion, and celebrity for over 25 years.
-Stone's voice as the eternally doomed Kenny McCormick became iconic.
-Never content to be pigeonholed, they took their signature blend of vulgarity and sharp social commentary to Broadway with 'The Book of Mormon,' a musical that somehow made blasphemy feel joyous and won nine Tony Awards.
-Stone's legacy is that of a fearless producer and writer who understands that the most effective way to examine society's absurdities is to laugh directly in their face.
+Matt Stone co-created South Park with Trey Parker, a crude cut-out cartoon that became a relentless weekly satire machine skewering politics, religion, and celebrity for over 25 years.
+He met Parker in a film class at the University of Colorado.
+Stone served as the grounded producer and business-minded counterpart to Parker's chaotic creative energy.
+His voice as Kenny McCormick became widely recognized.
+The duo took their blend of vulgarity and social commentary to Broadway with 'The Book of Mormon,' a musical that won nine Tony Awards.
+Stone's career demonstrates that the most effective way to examine society's absurdities is to laugh directly in their face.

 Generation X